luizrenault/DCS-FA18C-UFC/README.md

 # DCS-FA18C-UFC
-This is a hardware and software project to build an Up Front Controller for the DCS F/A-18C Hornet
+This is a hardware and software project to build an Up Front Controller for the [DCS World](https://www.digitalcombatsimulator.com/en/products/world/) [F/A-18C Hornet](https://www.digitalcombatsimulator.com/en/products/planes/hornet/)

 I would love to have a full Simpit for every aircraft – who wouldn’t – but space / time / money all conspire against this.
 I personally